e271828e/Flight.jl/prototypes/kernel/NOTES.md

   lifecycle as the batch it was rejected from; the attach renormalization's `ClaimedFaceEntry` carries `site = :renormalization` to tell it from an ordinary staging rejection.
+- **The drain is free, populated or empty, at any width.** The batch's values-plus-mask pair is one concrete isbits layout per writer (D-202), so the scatter is a single specialization compiled at the stopped-sim point: a never-before-drained sparsity pattern allocates exactly what the warmed one does — nothing — for the harness register and device writers alike, and a 34-face surface (past the 32-wide threshold where Base's tuple `map` leaves its inlined path, which the generated merge never touches) drains as free as a two-face one.

 ## Stand-in retirement history